How disability day services have changed

 Back in the day, once someone started to go to a day service, that is where they would stay.

 Now, it’s just the beginning.
 Many people choose to use our Learning and Lifestyle services to build confidence, learn new skills and then they branch off and do their own thing, whether that be to start a business, get a job, or chase their dreams in a different way.

 For people who have a goal, but think ‘I’m just not ready to tackle that next step yet’, going to a Learning and Lifestyle hub can be great to build the skills you need in a safe and supportive environment.

 The same goes for school leavers.
 Leaving school is confronting for anyone, even more so if you have an intellectual disability.
 Lots of people choose to spend a few years building on their skills, learning and independence before taking their next step.
-You can read all about that in this blog.

 It’s long been known that when it comes to people, a one-size fits all approach never works.